 How diesels differ from gasoline engines

 Gasoline engines are spark-ignition engines.
 Gasoline engines draw in a mixture of gasoline and air, compress it, then ignite it with an electric spark; the resulting explosion produces power.
 Diesel engines are compression-ignition engines.
-Diesels draw in a charge of air, compress it to increase its pressure and temperature, and then spray in diesel fuel.
-The diesel fuel burns, and the resulting combustion and expansion produces power.
+Diesels draw in a charge of air, compress it to increase its pressure and temperature, and then spray in diesel fuel (a less-refined and less-volatile form of petroleum).
+The hot compressed air ignites the diesel fuel, and the resulting combustion and expansion produces power.
 (See next page for a more detailed explanation.)

 Advantages of diesel engines

 Fuel economy: Diesel cars can easily approach the fuel economy of a hybrid without mileage-boosting devices such as auto shut-off systems and low rolling resistance tires.

 Torque: Diesels produce lots of torque (pulling power) at low engine speeds; a small four-cylinder diesel can easily produce as much torque as a larger six-cylinder gas engine, and at lower engine speeds.
 This strong mid-range torque gives diesel cars excellent passing power, though 0-60 acceleration often feels slower.
 Horsepower ratings for diesels tend to be lower, because horsepower is a function of speed and diesels have lower maximum (redline) speeds than gasoline engines.
 Diesels are built from heavier components and therefore cannot spin as fast.

 Longevity: Diesels are less prone to wear than gasoline engines.
 Heavy-duty truck engines will often run a million miles between overhauls, and diesel cars often run well past 300,000 miles with no major engine problems.